Frequently Asked Questions

-Our laser is a dual laser and thus can treat all skin complexions.
-You are correct that some lasers cannot be used on darker complexions (or even just any laser in the wrong hands).
-Our Aesthetic Nurse has personally treated some burn scars on a patient who was burned at a different office.
+Our laser is a dual machine and thus can treat all skin complexions.
+You are correct that some lasers cannot be used on darker complexions (or even just any in the wrong hands).
+Our Aesthetic Nurse Practitioner has personally treated some burn scars on a patient who was burned at a different office.
 It’s important to do your research when receiving any medical or aesthetic procedure.
 At Bespoke Surgical we’ve successfully treated patients of all skin complexions.

 How long does laser hair removal last?
 Will hair grow back after?

 Although the laser permanently destroys the active hair follicles it hits, the body is able to create new hair follicles.
 The amount of hair follicles your body makes is related to age, gender, hormone levels, and metabolism.
 Most patients who want to maintain a smooth appearance will go on a maintenance plan that usually consists of a laser session every few months vs. the original treatment plan of every few weeks.
 Otherwise, most patients see very little hair regrowth and many think it’s fine as is.

 How will it look if I get laser hair removal on my butt, but not my legs?

 A lot of patients ask about this.
 We recommend buzzing 2-3 inches below the butt with a trimmer at a medium length to create a fade.
 Once patients try this method, they’re usually very into this natural-looking aesthetic.
 It compliments speedos and boy shorts well, too.
 It just requires some experimentation to find the right trimmer (and length) for you.

 I want to get laser hair removal for my pubes, but I don’t want to be completely hairless.
 Is this possible?